Lucg/push-plugin-unity/README.md

 --------------
 ### Debugging

-On `android` debug mode is disabled by default.
+Debug mode on both `Android` and `iOS` is disabled by default.
 Enable it by setting boolean value to true with `InfobipPush.LogMode` property, preferably at the beginning of the application, like this:

 	InfobipPush.LogMode = true;